gzhytar/spendsentinel/docs/design-guidelines.md

 # Design Guidelines

-> **Purpose**: This document serves as a comprehensive guide for maintaining consistent design language across the InnerBalance application.
+> **Purpose**: This document serves as a comprehensive guide for maintaining consistent design language across the SpendSentinel application.
 It captures the reasoning behind design decisions and provides context for AI/LLM when creating new features.

 ## Table of Contents
 - [Visual Hierarchy](#visual-hierarchy)